 - High pitched buzzers are not effective.

-Reactions and Allergies
+Insect Bite Reactions and Allergies

-- If you are prone to collapse or anaphylactic shock when bitten or stung make certain your wear a medi-alert bracelet all the time.
+- If you are prone to collapse or anaphylactic shock when bitten or stung make certain you wear a medi-alert bracelet all the time.
 Also inform your courier and ensure other members of your party are aware of your condition.
 In some cases you may consider carrying an epi-pen.
 This contains a single dose of adrenaline for instances of anaphylactic shock.

-Easing and Soothing
+Easing and Soothing Insect Bites

-- Try and avoid scratching bites as this is how they become infected.
+- Try and avoid scratching insect bites as this is how they become infected.
 Rubbing gently will have the same soothing effect and lead to less trouble.